audip/refined-hckrnews/README.md

 ### Design

-*Spec*

-Prototype: Screen mockups of the Refined HckerNews app
+**Prototype: Screen mockups of the Refined HckerNews app**

 <p align="center">
     <img src="./docs/ScreenMockups.jpg" alt="Screens of the Refined HckerNews app" />
 </p>

 Design:
   - Post an ad on Fiverr to get a polished design of the app

 Other:
   - Post an ad on Fiverr to get custom app icons for the app

 ### Development

-*Technical Spec: Technical Approach Description*
+#### Technical Spec: Technical Approach Description

-Frontend Mobile Apps:
+**Frontend Mobile Apps:**

 Most users (or readers) will read HackerNews on mobile apps and so [React Native](https://facebook.github.io/react-native/) is a library that will be help quickly write code for Android and iOS that can be compiled into native-application code.
 With the community support for React Native, it serves as a great starting point for documentation, tutorials and searching for solutions to common problems.
 The react native apps can fetch data from [HackerNews API](https://github.com/HackerNews/API) and [HnRSS](https://edavis.github.io/hnrss) where needed.

 For phase 2, Google's firebase project provides excellent client libraries that will solve the use-cases of authentication, syncing state/data across devices and keeping track of user profiles.
 A backend server with text summarizer API written in Python's Flask/Django framework and deployed with [Zappa](https://github.com/Miserlou/Zappa) to AWS Lambda can take as input a URL to an article and respond with summarized text in JSON.
 [HnRSS](https://edavis.github.io/hnrss) provides an [Algolia API](https://hn.algolia.com/api) to search HackerNews for the search tab.

-Todo (Technical Tasks & Assignees)
+**Todo (Technical Tasks & Assignees)**
 - Discovery:
   - Familiarise with the react native library
   - Develop a Proof of Concept app with react native tutorial/example

 ###	Testing

 User Acceptance Testing
 - Collect feedback from product managers
 - Collect feedback from beta users

 ### Deployment
 	...